gradikay/Create-apps-in-2-days/README.md

 # Create apps in 2 days (No complete yet! :))

-I have learned programming from many great people.
-I want to start sharing the knowledge I have aquired over the years to speed up my work.
-Here I will show you how I create real world app in only 2 days.
+How I am able to build projects in 2 days or less.

 I build my apps using Amazon (AWS), Amplify, Serverless, Reacts.js, Bootstrap, and npm.